dena-platform/Dena/src/main/resources/docs/Dena_Platform_API.md

 ## Login ##

-With this API user can login in Dena Platform. after user successfully login then in subsequent request access token should be included.
+With this API user can login in Dena Platform.
+After user successfully login then in subsequent request access token should be included in the request.

 Return: Created object(s) count.